Why you don't get a Sak Yant Tattoo from a Tattoo Shop or Tattoo Artist

 Spirituality of the Sak Yant Tattoo

-2) The Spiritual Qualification of the Sak Yant Master to qualify to give Thai tattoos
+2) The Spiritual Rituals of the Sak Yant Process

 Traditional Thai Sak Yant Tattoo’s are More than Just The Design